Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

 The bulk of the studies mentioned above focus on the impact of taxation on VA contracts with a single rider, typically a GMAB or a GMWB rider.
 In practice however, VA contracts are complex instruments which bundle several baseline riders and features and are sold to policyholders as a \textit{hybrid} product.\footnote{\citet{Bauer-2023} investigate several complex VA contracts with GMWB riders issued in the USA.
 These contracts include a return-of-premium death benefit and differ in various aspects such as surrender fee schedule, fee-free withdrawals, and benefit base update scheme.
-Examples of similarly complex VA-type contracts offered in Australia include the \href{https://www.mlc.com.au/adviser/retirement/investment-protection/mlc-masterkey-investment-protection}{MLC MasterKey Investment Protection}, \href{https://www.northonline.com.au/adviser/products/guarantees}{MyNorth Super and Pension Guarantee}, and the \href{https://www.challenger.com.au/individual/what-we-offer/lifetime-annuities}{Challenger Lifetime Annuity} (URLs are correct as of the time of writing).} Through an analysis of several VA contracts with a GMWB rider offered in the USA, \citet{Bauer-2023} find that, in the presence of market frictions such as taxation, insurers incur a negative marginal cost to bundling an additional GMDB rider while increasing the policyholder's valuation of the contract.
-In other words, in the presence of market frictions, providers can enhance the attractiveness of VA contracts by bundling together features which policyholders find valuable and at a lower cost compared to offering contracts with a single rider.
-The authors note, however, that this phenomenon primarily occurs for contracts which charge a constant guarantee fee in proportion to the current VA account value and does not extend to VAs with lifetime guarantees or with alternative fee structures.
+Examples of similarly complex VA-type contracts offered in Australia include the \href{https://www.mlc.com.au/adviser/retirement/investment-protection/mlc-masterkey-investment-protection}{MLC MasterKey Investment Protection}, \href{https://www.northonline.com.au/adviser/products/guarantees}{MyNorth Super and Pension Guarantee}, and the \href{https://www.challenger.com.au/individual/what-we-offer/lifetime-annuities}{Challenger Lifetime Annuity} (URLs are correct as of the time of writing).} Analyzing VA contracts with a GMWB rider offered in the USA, \citet{Bauer-2023} find that, in the presence of market frictions such as taxation, insurers incur a negative marginal cost to bundling an additional GMDB rider while increasing the policyholder's valuation of the contract. \citet{AlonsoGarcia-2025} also analyze VA contracts with bundled and stand-alone accumulation and death benefits in the presence of taxation under an alternative fee structure in which investment and management fees are charged on the VA investment account, but the guarantee fee is levied on a separate cash account.
+The authors find that policyholders perceive the bundled contract more valuable compared to separate, stand-alone contracts, and that a bundled contract has a lower optimal surrender boundary compared to stand-alone contracts.
+However, the marginal cost to the insurer of offering the additional rider was not discussed, in contrast to \citet{Bauer-2023}.